How Do We Create Cell Attachment Surfaces?

 Those nanotopologies must be capable of changing the electrical and chemical properties of the surface by harnessing Quantum Effects at Nanoscale in order to elicit the desired responses from the body.

-To date, we have developed attachment surfaces for 6 different cell types plus surfaces to prevent cell attachment.
-Link to Specialty Cell Attachment
+To date, we have developing attachment surfaces for 6 different cell types plus surfaces to prevent cell attachment.

 So far, each cell type has required different and distinct nanotopologies for attachment.